prateekoctane/Chargebee-Website-Clone/README.md

 # Chargebee-Website-Clone

-This is a Group Project made by all 5 members.
-We have taken reference from original website that Chargebee.com.
-We all members made single page.
+This was a Collaborative Project made by me in Masai School.
+It was 5 days project with 5 members.
+We used HTML, JS and CSS to make this clone.
+Chargebee is a subscription management system which can help you handle all the aspects of the subscription life cycle.

 <hr>